dayton-outar/glif/algos/js/codility/maximum-slice/MAXDOUBLESLICE.md

     function solution(A);
 ```

-that, given a non-empty array A consisting of N integers, returns the maximal sum of any double slice.
+that, given a non-empty array $A$ consisting of $N$ integers, returns the maximal sum of any double slice.

 For example, given: